DUNE/g4lbne/README.txt

 Running  (see next section for a step by step example)
 *************************************************************

-There are 3 example macros in the macros/ directory nubeam-G4PBeam-stdnubeam.mac nubeam-Fluka-stdnubeam.mac nubeam-G4PBeam-Tracking.mac
+There are several example macros in the macros/ directory, such as
-Read the comments in each macro to understand what is in them.
-Visualization commands are also listed in each macro.
-The macro
-vis_nubeam-G4PBeam-stdnubeam.mac
-is already setup for visualization.

-nubeam-G4PBeam-stdnubeam.mac is for running the standard neutrino beam simulation with a geant4 generated proton beam on the target.
+- nubeam-G4PBeam-stdnubeam.mac: for running the standard neutrino beam simulation with a geant4 generated proton beam on the target.

-nubeam-Fluka-stdnubeam.mac is for running the standard neutrino beam simulation with a Fluka target hadron production ntuple as input.
+- nubeam-Fluka-stdnubeam.mac: for running the standard neutrino beam simulation with a Fluka target hadron production ntuple as input.

-nubeam-G4PBeam-Tracking.mac is a special tracking simulation.
+- nubeam-G4PBeam-Tracking.mac: is a special tracking simulation.
 This is not something a standard user would ever use.

+- vis_nubeam-G4PBeam-stdnubeam.mac: runs the standard neutrino beam simulation and writes out files that can be used for visualization of t the geometry.

+Read the comments in the macros for more details.

-The Geometry is configured from input files in the /input directory to run g4lbne type for example
+The beamline geometry is configured from input files in the /inputs directory.

-./g4lbne --input inputs/lbnedocdb2161v6.input macros/nubeam-G4PBeam-stdnubeam.mac

-************************************************************
+CD1-CDR_Geo.input is the current default geometry for neutrino mode running.
+CD1-CDR_GeoRHC.input is the current default for antineutrino running.
+Both of these correspond to the CD1 CDR reference design and differ only in the magnitude of the horn current.  le010z185i is the NuMI geometry.

 *************************************************************
-Running and Plotting (an example)
+Running and Plotting (a simple example)
 *************************************************************

 in g4lbne directory there is a directory called "example" once you have compiled and in the g4lbne directory run the following

-./g4lbne --input inputs/lbnedocdb2161v6.input example/nubeam-G4PBeam-stdnubeam_lbnedocdb2161v6_010.mac
+./g4lbne --input inputs/CD1-CDR_Geo.input example/nubeam-G4PBeam-stdnubeam_lbnedocdb2161v6_010.mac

-examime the example/nubeam-G4PBeam-stdnubeam_lbnedocdb2161v6_010.mac macro...you will see that the Run ID is 10 and the output file name will be g4lbne_example_lbnedocdb2161v6_010.root in the example directory
+If you examime the example/nubeam-G4PBeam-stdnubeam_010.mac macro...you
+will see that the Run ID is 10 and the output file name will be g4lbne_example_010.root in the example directory

-once that is finished run...
+once that is finished running, try another one...

-./g4lbne --input inputs/lbnedocdb2161v6.input example/nubeam-G4PBeam-stdnubeam_lbnedocdb2161v6_011.mac
+./g4lbne --input inputs/CD1-CDR_Geo.input example/nubeam-G4PBeam-stdnubeam_011.mac

 Once that is finished...in the g4lbne/example directory you have 2 flux files called

-g4lbne_example_lbnedocdb2161v6_010.root
-g4lbne_example_lbnedocdb2161v6_011.root

-Now plot the flux using the nudata.C macro
-Look in nudata.h at the constructor nudata::nudata()
-( look for #!!!!!!!!!!!! in that function )
+g4lbne_example_010.root
+g4lbne_example_011.root

- The file names are already set to the files you just created but you can add more, if you make more, or change the names etc.
+You can now plot the flux.
+An example of how to do this is available in nudata.C, a ROOT macro.
+The input filenames are set in the nudata::nudata() constructor in the file nudata.h.
+These should already be set to the files you just created, but you can add more, change the names, etc.  If you change the number of POT generated, set in the g4lbne macro in a line like this:
-Also make sure the potperfile variable is the number of pot you used to make 1 file (look in nubeam-G4PBeam-stdnubeam_lbnedocdb2161v6_010.mac you will see the line

 /LBNE/run/NEvents 10000

-hence since you are using just the Geant4 generated Proton beam you have used a total of 10000 protons
+you should also change the "potperfile" variable in nudata.h to reflect your POT choice.

-to make the plots open a root session type the following...(amongst the output)
+To make plots with nudata, open a root session and type the following: type the following...(amongst the output)

-root [0] .x nudata.C
+root [0] .L nudata.C++
 (const class nudata)30558496
 root [1] nudata t
 root [2] t.Loop()